symfony/symfony-docs/book/translation.rst

     ``fr_FR`` for instance).
 If this also fails, it looks for a translation using the fallback locale.

-The locale used in translations is the one stored in the user session.
+The locale used in translations is the one stored on the request.
+This is typically set via a ``_locale`` attribute on your routes (see :ref:`book-translation-locale-url`).

 .. index::
    single: Translations; Basic translation